Chapter 8 : The Shrieking Shack

 There are hot tears pooling in my eyes now, which only furthers my humiliation and anger at myself.

 I should have seen this coming.
 I’ve known him long enough to realize his games.
 I’m no more special than the next girl.

-But my intoxication is stunting my ability to make any kind of progress.
-I stumble and slip, and finally fall down onto my knees in a heap.
+But my intoxication stunts my ability to go much faster, and I stumble and slip, finally falling down onto my knees in a heap.
 My head is spinning and I try to right myself, but he’s already there, lifting me up to face him.

 “Where do you think you’re going?”
 He’s smirking now, as if he’s caught a child in a game of hide-and-seek, haughty confidence still plastered across his face.

 “I want to go to sleep.
 I’m over the party.
 Please let me go,” I struggle to continue, my lips locked into a hard line, my eyes avoiding contact with his.
 I don’t want him to see the evidence of my stupid tears.

 “But wait!”
 He’s in front of me again, blocking me.
 “I was thinking, you know…maybe we could..” he trails off in a slur, in an almost suggestive manner.
 He’s smirking.